 3 hours, 6 miles, almost no elevation gain

-Starts at the Waianapanapa campsite and takes you along the cliffs the entire way.
-Set off early in the morning because you’re walking in the sun the whole time, which can make the hike much harder than it actually is.
-If you don’t love hiking, you can turn back at any point — the views don’t change much.
-If you make it to the end, you can walk back along the road, where there are small patches of shade, and someone might even give you a lift.
+It starts at the Waianapanapa campsite and you walk along the cliffs by the coast the whole way.
+Set off early in the morning, because you’re in full sun the entire time, which can make the trail far more demanding than it really is.
+If you’re not keen on hiking, you can turn back at any point — the views don’t change much.
+If you make it to the end, you can walk back along the road, where there are small shady sections and someone might even give you a lift part of the way.

 Waimoku Falls